xhteam/tools-motodev/README.md

 # Contributing

-[Andmore](https://www.eclipse.org/andmore) is a fork of the former MotoDev Studio and Android Development Tools plugins for eclipse.
+[Andmore](https://www.eclipse.org/andmore) is a fork of the former MOTODEV Studio and Android Development Tools plugins for eclipse.
 The goal is to enhance the Google ADT plugins to provide additional features and functionality that ADT currently does not provide.